-Add Install option to the right-click menu for .CAB Files
+Add the Install option to the right-click menu for .CAB Files

 You can also add the “Install” command in the right-click menu for CAB files so that you don’t have to run the DISM command manually.

-Copy the following lines to Notepad, save the file with the .reg extension.
+Copy the following lines to Notepad, and save the file with the .reg extension.
 Then double-click the file to apply the contents to the registry.

 @="cmd /k dism /online /add-package /packagepath:"%1""